dan-mba/netlify-blog/src/pages/blog/2020-01-07-react-usestate-hook.md

   - useState
   - state
 ---
-For reasons beyond the scope of this blog post, the React community has migrated its focus from class based components to functional components.
 The useState hook was created to allow developers to use state variables in a functional component.
+Here is a simple example on how to use it:

 ```javascript
 import React, {useState} from 'react';